 The use of replacement parts not equivalent to the original parts may impair the effectiveness of your motorcycle's emissions control systems.
 If such a replacement part is used in the maintenance or repair of your motorcycle, and an authorized Vanderhall Motor Works dealer determines it is defective or caused a failure of a warranted part, your claim for repair to bring your motorcycle into compliance with applicable standards may be denied.
-If the part in question is not related to the reason your motorcycle fails to meet the standards, your claim will not be denied.
+If the part in question is not related to the reason your motorcycle replacement, or repair of emission control devices and fails to meet the standards, your claim will not be denied.